LucaRegnicoli/configuration/README.md

 * XML file (not implemented in this version)

 Configuration sources are read in the order that their configuration providers are specified.

+The design allows a flexible extensibility of the model to support diffent scenarios and use cases:
+One service could need just the in memory option, while another service might need the json AND xml options; the choice of which providers use (and in which order) is left to the API user.

+The main design choice is the API **combines** the provided sources in one single key-value pairs object; for example:

 ```
 // Create a new instance of the ConfigurationBuilder